Jeffail/leaps/README.md

 When writing code it sucks to have to leave the editor for running tests, linters or builds.
-However, allowing the internet to run arbitrary commands on your machine is a recipe for disaster.
-Leaps attempts to solve both problems by allowing you to specify pre-written commands using the `-cmd` flag, which are then available for clients to trigger while they edit.
+However, allowing the internet to run arbitrary commands on the host machine is a recipe for disaster.

+Instead, leaps allows you to specify pre-written commands using the `-cmd` flag, which are then available for clients to trigger asynchronously while they edit.
+Results are broadcast to all connected users, so you can all see the outcome as a team.

-For example, `leaps -cmd "go test ./..." -cmd "go build ./cmd/leaps"` gives users both a test and a build command that they can trigger on your machine.
+For example, `leaps -cmd "golint ./..." -cmd "go build ./cmd/leaps"` gives users both a linter and a build command that they can trigger on your machine.
-Results are broadcast out to all connected users.

 ## API